If you are married to a permanent resident and live outside the U.S., you can apply for a green card.

 Step 4.
 National Visa Center Processing

-After making a decision, the NVC will send you a welcome letter.
+After receiving Form I-130 approval from USCIS, the NVC will send you a welcome letter.

 It will contain a unique case number and invoice ID number, which then represents your case from that point onwards.